ghost2501/Spacegun-Simulator/README.md

 **A command-line engineering simulation game about building the biggest gun in human history — and getting the math right.**

+## Playtesting

+Actively seeking testers interested in:
+- Physics-based gameplay
+- Engineering challenges
+- Command-line / ASCII games

+Feel free to open an issue or start a discussion.
+Advise or corrections are esspecially valued.

 ---

 ## 🛰️ Overview